sp3006/SushantParicharak/README.md

-# SP - Sushant Paricharak
+# SP - Sushant Paricharak (MS Information Systems from Unoversity of Phoenix United States with Honors, Masters of Science in E-Commerce, Master of Science in E-Business)

     This repo is to store all the project work done for udaciy nanodegree deliverables